Modern Slavery and Human trafficking Statement

 The Company operates a corporate social responsibility policy which incorporates its stance on modern slavery.

-This statement is made in pursuance of Section 54(1) of the Modern Slavery Act 2010 and approved by the Board of Directors on April 1, 2019 and will be reviewed for each financial year.
+This statement is made in pursuance of Section 54(1) of the Modern Slavery Act 2010 and approved by the Board of Directors on December 14, 2020 and will be reviewed for each calendar year.

 Group Chief Executive Officer